-The engines are all tested on a proper dynamometer, and each comes with a full report of all the work that has been done during overhaul; parts replaced; performance during dynamometer testing.
+The engines are all tested on a proper dynamometer, unlike others who simply test on an old airframe, and each comes with a full report of all the work that has been done during overhaul; parts replaced; performance during dynamometer testing.

 Aerometal finish their engines to a very high cosmetic standard, using special high temperature paints ( and unless the engine comes from stock, customers can typically choose the colour of their engine).

 In addition they nickel plate items such as push-rod tubes etc.